Contact one of our advisors now Call 0800 088 6004

 Nadia Halliday

-Nadia is an Associate and heads up the contested probate department.
+Nadia is a Senior Associate and heads up the contested probate team.
 Nadia qualified in 2008 and is an experienced civil, commercial and contested probate solicitor having built up something of a niche practice area for this type of work.
-With an ability to advise clients…
+With an ability to advise…